 • Extended RO lifecycle support (as described in the model), including the capability to generate forks from an RO, inspired by Open Source Software development practices.
-Forking an RO means to create a copy of an existing RO, e.g., to test new ideas without affecting the original one, or to start a new research process based on it.
+Forking a RO means to create a copy of an existing RO, e.g., to test new ideas without affecting the original one, or to start a new research process based on it.
+This is a key mechanism to foster reuse, which addresses proper accreditation by generating an automatic citation of the source RO.